Dreigannadoit/r-rsSeasideCondotel/README.md

 - Add check-in and check-out dates in the contact section
 - Add guest counter in the contact section
 - Advert sticker for FB page on the bottom right of the screen
-- Disable auto slide when the user interacts with the slider in TESTIMONIALS section
+- Disable auto slide when the user interacts with the slider in the TESTIMONIALS section

+July 04, 2023
+- Updated About content in the footer section
+- Updated height responsiveness for the facilities, about, find us, and contact sections
+- add a new testimonial by Wondermom
+- readjusted code for the testimonial section